 Owning a traditional mower will also offer you helpful features like bagging, improved mulching capabilities, and more.

-But if you do decide to make the switch to a robotic mower and your lawn is well suited to this type of machine, you’ll find it’s a great way to save time.
+But if you do decide to make the switch to a robotic mower and you have a suitable lawn for this type of machine, you’ll find it’s a great way to save time.
 Owning one is a cool conversation piece as well.